Freely-Given-org/ESFM/README.md

 ## Indexes

 Indexes to the source ESFM files and to the compiled files will be defined.
-This is indexes plural because it includes at least:
+This is indexes _plural_ because it includes at least:

 1. Book/chapter/verse (BCV) indexes
 2. Book/section/paragraph (BSP) indexes
+3. A word-form dictionary which lists all verses or verse ranges that include that word-form

 Note that book introductions will have pseudo-verses so that they can scroll more intelligently in a Bible editor, e.g., [Biblelator](https://freely-given.org/Software/Biblelator/) cf. Paratext where the book introduction can be difficult to work on.